 Figure 1.
 Steroid hormone synthesis in the adrenal cortex.

 I should also note that the brain synthesizes and responds to steroid hormones.
-Not only does the brain have the entire collection of enzymes to synthesize its own hormones from scratch, because steroid hormones are lipid soluble, those produced in the body easily cross the blood brain barrier (and for the more nerdy among us, even the less fat-soluble sulfated hormones cross via transporters).
-Then of course, are all of the environmental estrogens that we are exposed to on a daily basis, but that is another topic for another day.
+Not only does the brain have the entire collection of enzymes to synthesize its own hormones from scratch, but because steroid hormones are lipid-soluble, those produced in the body easily cross the blood-brain barrier (and for the more nerdy among us, even the less fat-soluble sulfated hormones cross via transporters).
+Then, of course, are all of the environmental estrogens that we are exposed to on a daily basis, but that is another topic for another day.
 Needless to say, hormones can be synthesized, and thus act, anywhere.

 It’s Never Just One Hormone